FileWave Anywhere API (v2)

 FileWave Anywhere:

-As indicated in an earlier API KB document, FileWave Anywhere uses port 443 (default if not specified) and the URL has an additional '/api' at the beginning of the URL path.
+FileWave Anywhere uses HTTPS on port 443 by default and adds /api at the beginning of the URL path.

-In an example setup, both of these would report exactly the same output, which might look something like:
+In an example setup, both calls return the same output, which might look like this:

 {